-An introduction to the chemical, physical, and biological properties of soils; the origin, classification, and distribution of soils and their influence on people and food production; the management and conservation of soils; and the environmental impact of soil use.
+Т Fall An introduction to the chemical, physical, and biological properties of soils; the origin, classification, and distribution of soils and their influence on people and food production; the management and conservation of soils; and the environmental impact of soil use.
+Credit: 4 hours - Three lecture and two lab hours per week.

-AGR 115 INTRODUCTION TO ANIMAL SCIENCE
+AGR 115 INTRODUCTION TO ANIMAL SCIENCE Т